fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolDomain.md

 ```

 ### -Status
-The filter to return only domains with the specified status.
+Specifies the filter to return only domains with the specified status.
-Valid values are Verified, Unverified, and PendingDeletion.
+Valid values are: Verified, Unverified, and PendingDeletion.

 ```yaml
 Type: DomainStatus